Polarization-driven Semantic Segmentation via Efficient Attention-bridged Fusion

 where \textit{I$_{0}$}, \textit{I$_{45}$}, \textit{I$_{90}$} and \textit{I$_{135}$} are the optical intensity values at the certain polarization direction, \textit{i.e.}, 0$^{\circ}$, 45$^{\circ}$, 90$^{\circ}$ and 135$^{\circ}$.
 Here, DoLP and AoLP can be formulated as:

 According to Eq.
 (3), the range of DoLP is from 0 to 1.
 For partially polarized light, DoLP $\in(0,1)$.
 For completely polarized light, DoLP $=1$.
 Namely, DoLP stands for the degree of Linear Polarization.
 For AoLP, it ranges from 0$^{\circ}$ to 180$^{\circ}$.
 AoLP can reflect object's silhouette information, because objects with the same material normally possess similar AoLP.
 Therefore, AoLP is a natural scene segmentation mask.
 In other words, objects of the same category or with the same material have similar AoLP.
+Different from RGB-based sensors whose output can be influenced by various outdoor environments like foggy weather or dust, polarization information from RGB-P sensor still keeps stable according to Eq.
+(2), (3) and (4).
+Because the RGB images with four polarization directions from RGB-P sensor suffer similar degradation in the process of reaching the polarization filter in RGB sensor and the degradation will be cancelled out in the derivation of DoLP and AoLP.
+Therefore, the polarization stability against various outdoor environments is beneficial for scene perception.
 We generate a visualization of a set of DoLP and AoLP polarization images, as shown in Fig.~\ref{fig:4}.